badlydrawnrob/elm-playground/README.md

 ## 🚀 Getting started

-> 📖 I think the first and most important thing is that you've got to [have a goal and a vision](https://www.audible.co.uk/author/Arnold-Schwarzenegger/B000AP7VZW) — Arnie
+> 📖 The first and most important thing is that you've got to [have a goal and a vision](https://www.audible.co.uk/author/Arnold-Schwarzenegger/B000AP7VZW) — Arnie

-**Here are my goals:**

-1. Prototyping and validating a business idea
+**My learning goals:**

-2. Writing as little code as possible[^2]
+1. Brutalist, minimal, zen code, writing as little as possible[^2]
+2. Cut code down and cherry-pick the important stuff (just-in-time)
+3. Validating a business idea with paper prototyping
-3. Teaching beginners (kids and adults)
+4. Teach beginners, pre-CompSci, and entrepreneurs (kids and adults)

-**If I were to start over and learn again, I would:**
+**If I were learning from zero I would ...**

-1. Start with [HTDP](https://github.com/badlydrawnrob/racket-playground/tree/master/htdp) and then [Elm](https://www.manning.com/books/elm-in-action)
+1. Begin with [HTDP](https://github.com/badlydrawnrob/racket-playground/tree/master/htdp) and then [Elm](https://www.manning.com/books/elm-in-action) (not Python!)
-2. Learn only a subset of CompSci[^3] (first two chapters of HTDP, for example)
-3. Learn the best practices for `http` servers, `json` and `REST` APIs
-4. Learn how to use Ai as a teacher, or for pair-programming
+2. Build quickly and build that muscle memory (with live users)
-5. Learn from a mentor (good habits and what _not_ to do)
+3. Find a great teacher and mentor (good habits / what _not_ to do)
-6. Learn how to frame and structure your learning (fail fast, just build!)
+4. Learn how to frame and structure my learning (_barely_ learn it deeply)
+5. Understand best practices for APIs, HTTP, and JSON (essentials)
+6. Use Ai as a teacher and pair programming (with caution)
+7. Take a subset of CompSci[^3] and learn it thoroughly (e.g: web apps)

 ### Basic commands